mfouesneau/pyphot/doc/vega.rst

 TODO
 ----

-* Need to set a vega flavor keyword in the passband class (calculations call `with Vega() as v: ...`)
-* Add text/example on how to change the flavor of Vega used in the calculations.
 * make a plots that shows major differences and their scale: ~percent and below for minor updates, up to 10% in the UV for  `alpha_mod_004` vs `alpha_stis_011`.